 In 2021, an American Press Institute study found that 67% of Americans believe that "more facts get us closer to the truth."
 In addition, the latest Digital News Report, produced by the Reuters Institute for the Study of Journalism found that more than half of its global sample "said they were concerned about what is true or false on the internet when it comes to news."
 The DNR study also points out that "Publishers are increasingly recognizing that long-term survival is likely to involve stronger and deeper connection with audiences online."

-This two-hour training introduces participants to best practices in digital journalism.
-Using compelling images, and hands-on how-to’s, the course offers valuable insight in four modules that tackle Digital Newsgathering, Verification and Reporting, Publishing Effectively on Social Media, and Wellness and Resilience.
-After completing the two-hour training, participants receive a digital certificate of completion.
+This online training introduces participants to best practices in digital journalism.
+Using compelling images, and hands-on how-to guides, the course offers valuable insight in five modules that tackle Digital Newsgathering, Verification and Reporting, Publishing Effectively on Social Media, Wellness and Resilience and Operating as Independent Media in a Turbulent World.
+After completing the two-and-a-half hour training, participants receive a digital certificate of completion.